heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ## Step 7 — Push the file to your remote repository

-Pushing in Git is the process of sending your file to your remote repository.
+Pushing in Git sends your file to your remote repository.

 To publish your changes to your remote repository, run the `git push` command in your terminal.